Arnob1998/GridSearch-With-Checkpoint/README.md

 TODO-

-* delete the iterated hyperparameters\n
+* delete the iterated hyperparameters
-* write to csv with columns- parameter, accuracy , error\n
+* write to csv with columns- parameter, accuracy , error
 * find the best params from that csv by highest accuracy